mj41/gl-exA-src/readme.md

 This repository contains assets to programmatically generate [gl-exA](https://github.com/mj41/gl-exA) git repository including the whole git history. gl-exA is an example and test repository for [gl-git-links](https://github.com/mj41/gl-git-links) tools.
+Tool used to generate the repository is [git-rgen-tool](https://github.com/mj41/git-rgen-tool).

 Expected directory structure: